 Shooting your loyal customers a text informing them about upcoming offers or flash sales can cultivate your relationship with them.
 However, be careful not to overdo it.
 Since customers see messages quickly and open them more often, overwhelming them with multiple messages may prompt them to unsubscribe altogether.

 Your brand’s return policy speaks volumes about your confidence in your products, a fact that consumers have learned to pick up on.
 With more than 60% of consumers checking your return policy out before making a purchase, retailers cannot afford to offer suboptimal return policies.
-A poor returns policy means many customers will move to your competition.
+A poor returns policy means many customers will move to your competition, and that may have an impact on your eCommerce conversion rates.

 In an age where consumers value transparent and hassle-free processes, retailers are expected to offer free, straightforward returns.
 A customer-friendly returns process isn’t just important to convert new prospects though; it’s also vital to maintaining customer loyalty and encouraging repeat purchases.